4 Times Square: Site

 3, 4, and 5 Times Square and the Times Square Tower comprise a grouping of office buildings that were developed at Times Square's southern end in the late 1990s and early 2000s.
 The northern portion of 4 Times Square's site had been occupied by George M. Cohan's Theatre and the Fitzgerald Building before 1938, then by the Big Apple Theatre and a Nathan's Famous.
 The southern portion of the site had contained the Longacre Building.
-The Nathan's space was originally a Toffenetti's restaurant, which opened in 1940.
-Designed by Walker & Gillette, the Toffenetti's restaurant had 1,000 seats; the Nathan's opened in the Toffenetti's building in 1968.
+The Nathan's space was originally a Toffenetti restaurant, which opened in 1940.
+Designed by Walker & Gillette, the Toffenetti restaurant had 1,000 seats; the Nathan's opened in the Toffenetti building in 1968.

 Architecture

 The building was designed by Fox & Fowle and developed by the Durst Organization.
 WSP Cantor Seinuk was the structural engineer, while Tishman Construction was the main contractor.
 Other companies involved with the project included wind consultant CPP Wind Engineering and Air Quality Consultants, elevator contractor Otis Worldwide, mechanical engineer Cosentini Associates, photovoltaic contractor Kiss + Cathcart Architects, lighting contractor Fisher Marantz Renfro Stone, and cladding contractor Heitmann & Associates.
 The New York City Economic Development Corporation owns the structure.

 4 Times Square has 48 usable floors above ground, as well as two basement floors.
 Including mechanical stories atop the building, 4 Times Square is 52 stories tall.
 The building measures 809 ft to its architectural tip and 1118 ft to the top of the antenna mast.
 The main roof is only 701 ft high.

 4 Times Square is one of the first examples of green design in commercial skyscrapers in the United States.
 The design incorporates many environmentally efficient features.
 In particular, Fox & Fowle had been chosen for its experience designing ecologically sustainable buildings.
 One of the building's original major tenants, publisher Condé Nast, had committed to designing its space to environmentally efficient standards (the other major tenant, law firm Skadden Arps, did not make a similar commitment).
 The building's high energy usage limits the extent of the energy savings; Suzanne Stephens wrote for Architectural Record that the inclusion of such features was "a little like opening up a smoke-enders clinic on a tobacco farm".